Ex-Marine Murders 9-Year-Old Daughter For Alleged Revenge Against Father, Speculation About Mom’s Condition Reported

 — Timkidda Cashfundz (@Iam_timkidda) January 13, 2017

-According to Slate.com, Marines with reported symptoms of PTSD had a higher chance of commiting violent crimes.
-But, untreated PTSD could also have damning effects on veterans and their family members.
+According to Slate.com, Marines with reported symptoms of PTSD had a higher chance of committing violent crimes.
+However, untreated PTSD could also have damning effects on veterans and their family members.

 It is unclear whether or not Joseph suffered from symptoms associated with PTSD, but the subtly disturbing changes in her behavior may have been indicators of her condition.
 The investigation will be ongoing as medical examiners work to determine the cause of death.
 Williams is in the process of making funeral arrangements for his sister and niece.

-[Image via Scott Olson/Getty Images]
+[Featured Image via Scott Olson/Getty Images]